BKP-Affine Coordinates and Emergent Geometry of Generalized Br\'ezin-Gross-Witten Tau-Functions: Emergence of Eynard-Orantin Topological Recursion

-\begin{Remark} In the special case $N=0$ (and thus $S=0$), the spectral curve \eqref{eq-speccurve-eo} degenerates and the Eynard-Orantin topological recursion will not work.
-Nevertheless, one can first regard $S$ as a formal variable and compute the $n$-point functions $W_{g,n}^{\text{gBGW}}$ as formal series in $S$ using E-O recursion, and then the $n$-point functions for the original BGW model can be obtained by restricting to $S=0$.
+The proof of this theorem will be given in \S \ref{sec-proof-mainthm}. \begin{Remark} In the special case $N=0$ (and thus $S=0$), the spectral curve \eqref{eq-speccurve-eo} degenerates and the Eynard-Orantin topological recursion will not work.
+Nevertheless, one can first regard $S$ as a formal variable and compute the $n$-point functions $W_{g,n}^{\text{gBGW}}$ as formal series in $S$ using E-O recursion, and then the $n$-point functions for the original BGW model can be obtained by restricting to $S=0$. \end{Remark}